 Address: Bloemstraat 42, 1015 TB Amsterdam, Netherlands

 This is a great place to take a break from the hustle and bustle of Amsterdam, offering a peaceful spot to relax with friends or family.
-Enjoy some of their tasty classic Dutch beers, wines, Dutch gin, and snacks while taking in the view around you.
-Like most brown cafés, you won’t find live music or electronics here, only newspapers, magazines, and a billiard table – oh, and some classic, good old conversation.
+Enjoy some of their tasty classic Dutch beers, wines, Dutch gin, and snacks while enjoying the view.
+Like most brown cafés, you won’t find live music or electronics here, only newspapers, magazines, a billiard table, and some classic, good old conversation.

 See Related: Best Cafés in Amsterdam

 Address: Prinsengracht 2, 1015 DV Amsterdam, Netherlands

 This café may or may not get the “brown bar” title.
 Café ‘t Papeneilend is the perfect place for morning coffee or an evening beer.
 It is one of the oldest cafés in Amsterdam, with some even claiming it as the oldest.